Home / Toolbox Talks / Compressed Gas Safety Toolbox Talk

 Leaking cylinders present another major risk.
 The Compressed Gas Association warns that oxygen leaks near flammable materials can escalate into uncontrollable fires.
 Additionally, OSHA’s injury reports show that damaged valves can turn cylinders into dangerous projectiles, resulting in serious accidents.

-- Secure Cylinders: Always keep cylinders upright and secured with chains, straps, or stands to prevent tipping or rolling.
+1. Secure Cylinders: Always keep cylinders in an upright position and secured with chains, straps, or stands to prevent tipping or rolling.

-- Cap When Not in Use: Protective caps shield valves from damage.
+3. Cap When Not in Use: Valve protection caps shield valves from damage and prevent gas leaks.
 Always replace them when a cylinder isn’t in use or is being transported.

 Before Use: